Kong: Skull Island

 Time Out says

 Directed by Jordan Vogt-Roberts with a gleeful, look-at-me-ma garishness that speaks to his background in TV comedy, the movie feels wonderfully close to self-parody.
-When it’s a Vietnam War picture (which is often), we get every glorious cliché in the book, from slo-mo helicopters against a huge red sun to an endless stream of grungy rock nuggets by Creedence Clearwater Revival and other royalty magnets.
-And when the monsters do show up, somewhat anachronistically, it’s like we’re in the sandbox with the most imaginative 10-year-old: People get stomped, burning machinery is flung for miles and giant spiders and vomiting lizards make up a parade of gooey spectacle.
-The effects work is always easy to follow; it’s a movie made for wrestling fans stoked for the main event.
+When it’s a Vietnam War picture (which is often), we get every glorious cliché in the book, from slo-mo helicopters against a huge red sun to an endless stream of grungy rock nuggets by Creedence Clearwater Revival.
+And when the monsters do show up, it’s like we’re in the sandbox with the most imaginative 10-year-old: people get stomped, burning machinery gets flung for miles and giant spiders and vomiting lizards make up a parade of gooey spectacle.
+The effects work is always easy to follow; it’s a movie made for wrestling fans ready for the main event.

 Cast and crew